Libensemble/libensemble/docs/platforms/theta.rst

 architectures.
 Recall also that only the MOM nodes can launch MPI jobs.

-Although libEnsemble workers on the MOM nodes can technically submit user-applications to the compute nodes via ``aprun`` within user functions, it is highly recommended that the aforementioned :doc:`job_controller<../job_controller/overview>` interface is used instead.
+Although libEnsemble workers on the MOM nodes can technically submit user-applications to the compute nodes directly via ``aprun`` within user functions, it is highly recommended that the aforementioned :doc:`job_controller<../job_controller/overview>` interface is used instead.
 The libEnsemble job-controller features advantages like automatic resource-detection, portability, launch failure resilience, and ease-of-use.